Ty Dillon: NASCAR

-Camping World Truck Series
+Craftsman Truck Series

 Dillon made his debut in the Camping World Truck Series in 2011, finishing eighteenth at Kentucky Speedway, in preparation for running the full series schedule for Richard Childress Racing in 2012.
 In only his second Truck Series start at Texas Motor Speedway, he finished third.
-At Homestead, he finished 6th, right in front of his brother Austin, who was crowned champion that night after the race was called due to rain.
+At Homestead, he finished sixth, right in front of his brother Austin, who was crowned champion that night after the race was called due to rain.

-In the 2012 NextEra Energy Resources 250 at Daytona, he finished 9th.
+In the 2012 NextEra Energy Resources 250 at Daytona, he finished ninth.
 The following race at Martinsville saw Dillon score his best career finish, 2nd, finishing behind teammate Kevin Harvick.
-He recorded top ten finishes in each of the first five Truck Series races of the year.
+He recorded top-ten finishes in each of the first five Truck Series races of the year.
 On August 31, he scored his first career Truck Series win at Atlanta Motor Speedway.

 Returning to the Camping World Truck Series in 2013, Dillon went on to win at Kentucky Speedway in the Camping World Truck Series on June 27 of that year.
-In late August 2013, Dillon was leading the final lap of the Truck Series' first race in Canada against 17-year-old rookie Chase Elliott.
+In late August 2013, Dillon was leading the final lap of the Truck Series' first race in Canada against seventeen-year-old rookie Chase Elliott.
 In the final turn, Dillon and Elliott made contact, with Dillon winding up hitting the tire barrier and Elliott winning the race.
-Dillon afterwards stated that the next time they raced each other "he won't finish the race".
+Dillon afterward stated that the next time they raced each other "he won't finish the race".
 At Texas, Dillon won the 100th race for a No. 3 car/truck in NASCAR.

 Dillon finished second in the 2013 NASCAR Camping World Truck Series standings, behind Matt Crafton; he was named the series' Most Popular Driver at the season-ending awards banquet.